-Setting up a bitcoin wallet and making your first transactions can be daunting.
-Don't go it alone!
-Attend your local bitcoin meetup and ask bitcoiners for help.
+Setting up a bitcoin wallet and making your first transactions are simple enough, but can be daunting nonetheless.
+Attend local bitcoin meetup and ask bitcoiners for help!
 Most bitcoin enthusiasts are eager to assist.
+Once you're setup, support local bitcoin accepting businesses using your favoirte lightning wallet.
+The relationships you make in bitcoin will be truly invaulable.